subratcall/leetcode/Collections/Facebook Bit Questions.md

    - Add Binary: sum two binary strings.

-   - Add Strings: sum two non-negative numbers in a string representation without converting them to integers directly.
+   - [415.Add Strings](https://github.com/yankun-song/leetcode/blob/main/Solutions/415.Add%20Strings.md): sum two non-negative numbers in a string representation without converting them to integers directly.

 2. Integers.
 Usually, the interviewer would ask you to implement a sum without using + and - operators.
 Use bit manipulation approach.
 Here is an example: